laanwj/munt/README.md

 cp MT32_PCM.ROM $PREFIX/lib/lv2/mt32emu.lv2/pcm.rom
 ```

+If everything goes alright, the plugin will log the following while loading:

+    Control ROM: MT-32 Control v1.07
+    PCM ROM: MT-32 PCM ROM

+Otherwise it will print, along with some more verbose information

+    Unable to open ROM images, not activating

 SysEx banks
 ------------
 Many preset patch banks in SysEx (.syx) format can be found for the MT-32, for
 example at [Quest Studios](http://www.queststudios.com/roland/banks.html).
-Just like the standalone Munt emulator, the LV2 plugin can accept these as inline SysEx events.
+Just like the standalone Munt emulator, the LV2 plugin can accept these as inline SysEx events or
+when loaded through the GUI.

 Important
 ----------